yanns/octopress/source/_posts/2016-04-26-migrate-a-playframework-app-from-2-dot-3-to-2-dot-5.markdown

 ~run
 ```

-At this point, I sometimes discovered version conflicts between libs (ex: Netty versions) and I know if I can complete the migration or if I have to update a dependency before.
+When running the application, I sometimes discovered version conflicts between libs (ex: Netty versions) and I know if I can complete the migration or if I have to update a dependency before.

 Analysing all dependencies can be difficult.
-I use the [sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph) to find overriding versions.
+I use the [sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph) to have an overview of all dependencies and find overriding versions.

 ### [4.](#fix-tests) <a name="fix-tests"></a> Fix the tests